mufan-li/mufan-li.github.io/_posts/2017-12-30-poincare_inequality.md

 and surprises are intriguing in math!
-I hope to have to presented a readable introduction to the inequality and its applications in both topics, without drowning readers in technical jargon and details.
+I hope to have to presented a readable introduction to the inequality and its applications in both topics, without drowning readers in technical details.
+On this note, I should remark that to study Sobolev spaces rigorously, the reader will need to go through all the details carefully!

-At this point I welcome any constructive feedback or suggestions on future topics!
+As this is my first blog post, any constructive feedback or suggestions on future topics will be appreciated!

 <!-- This nice inequality is named after the brilliant